files-community/Website/src/routes/docs/customize-settings/appearance/+page.md

 1. Open Files > Settings > Advanced > Edit settings file.
 This will open the settings file in your default text editor.
 2. Before editing the settings file, you’ll need to close Files by right-clicking the icon in the system tray and clicking on "Quit".
 3. The settings file has a JSON format.
 You can use any text editor to open and modify it.
-4. Search for the any of the keys listed bellow and edit the value as desired.
+4. Search for any of the keys listed below and edit the value as desired.

 | Key                                 | Default value |
 | ----------------------------------- | ------------- |